jrtaveras/KillMaintenance/README.md

-# KillMaintenance
+# CRUDCrusher
-KillMaintenance are a set of CodeSmith templates (https://www.codesmithtools.com/)  for fast development, generating Model,Interface,Presenter and the user interface of the user control from the table structures in the database.
+CRUDCrusher are a set of CodeSmith templates (https://www.codesmithtools.com/)  for fast development, generating Model,Interface,Presenter and the user interface of the user control from the table structures in the database.

 ## Some of the dependencies it has: